Objectives of the case management program are:

 - Dental exams provided through Mass Health and VA healthcare facilities

-- Discharge & Transition Plans to support former residents who have moved on to independent living situations.
+- Discharge and transition plans to support former clients who have moved on to independent living situations.
 Follow-up support helps address adjustment issues before they reach crisis level, facilitating stability and reducing the chances of future homelessness.

 Back to top